Preceramic Mesoamerica delivers cutting-edge research on the Mesoamerican Paleoindian and Archaic periods.

 Arthur A. Joyce

-Jon C. Lohse is a Senior Associate at Terracon Consultants, Inc. and a Research Associate in the Department of Anthropology at the University of Texas at San Antonio.
+Jon C. Lohse is a senior associate at Terracon Consultants, Inc., a research associate in the Department of Anthropology at the University of Texas at San Antonio, and a member of the Gault School for Archeological Research.
 His research interests include Archaic and Paleoindian periods and cultural developments in Central America, environmental reconstruction and adaptation, developing models for locally specific culture histories, and variations in lithic technologies.

 "A must read for those interested in the processual development of early Mesoamerican populations and seeking information for comparisons with the Old World.
 Early studies are critiqued in relation to newer discoveries, synthesizing relevant theoretical constructs and providing a foundation for planning future studies of the Paleoindian and Archaic periods."